JRaams/aoc-2022/README.md

 Debugging in Visual Studio Code

-1. Open de desired file in the editor
+1. Open the desired file in the editor

 2. Set breakpoints